3541/liba3/README.md

 of build directories for various configurations is also provided (`./configure`) for convenience's sake.
 Then, run `meson compile -C <BUILDDIR>` to build.

-A CMake build script is also provided (though it will not build the documentation).
+To run the test suite, simply run `meson test -C <BUILDDIR>`.

-CMake or Meson projects should easily be able to hook into the build system using `add_subdirectory` or `subproject`, respectively.
-The CMake file provides a library target `a3`.
-The hash table also requires linking against `a3_hash`, which pulls in [HighwayHash](https://github.com/google/highwayhash) as a dependency.
+Meson projects should easily be able to hook into the build system using `subproject`.
 The Meson build system provides dependencies `a3_dep` and `a3_hash_dep`.

-To run the test suite, simply run `meson test -C <BUILDDIR>` (or, for CMake, build the `a3_check` target).
+Projects using other build systems can invoke Meson directly and depend on the library produced (or they can simply build it themselves — take look at `meson.build` for inspiration).

 ## Notes
 Most objects (buffer, hash table, linked list, etc...) provide the following functions to do with their lifecycle: